ducminhgd/notes/computer/microservices/service-template.md

 ## Related patterns

-[[Microservice Chassis]] - it’s either an alternative to the service template pattern; or, perhaps more likely, the service template uses a Microservice Chassis and simply contains the code and configuration that doesn’t belong in the chassis.
+[[Microservice Chassis]] - it's either an alternative to the service template pattern; or, perhaps more likely, the service template uses a Microservice Chassis and simply contains the code and configuration that doesn't belong in the chassis.

 ## See also